• Skip to primary navigation

 This way, you’re not using your actual number on Grindr, hence protecting your real identity that’s tied to banned data.

-Avoid VoIP, free, public sources like Google Voice, Hushed, Burner, and others, which Grindr rejects – if you attempt them, you’ll likely get re-banned.
+Avoid VoIP, free, and public sources like Google Voice, Hushed, Burner, and others, which Grindr rejects – if you attempt them, you’ll likely get re-banned.

-Do not cut corners.
+Do not cut corners!
 The number and other details used on your new email, Apple, Google, and Facebook have to be new as well.

-Step 4: Build a Grindr Profile From Scratch
+Step 4: Build a Brand-New Grindr Profile

-You’ll need new photos, a slightly-altered name, and a different bio.
+You’ll need new photos, a slightly altered name, and a different bio.
 If you manage to join Grindr, you must do everything to avoid ban triggers.

 Don’t spam-tap or mass-message users, and keep early activity “short and natural”, because bot-like behavior can trigger automated systems.